svnisa/SpotifyGeneratePlaylist/README.md

 * Add Error Handling

 ## Troubleshooting
-* Sprtify Oauth token expires very quickly, If you come across a `KeyError` this could be caused by an expired token.
+* Spotify Oauth token expires very quickly, If you come across a `KeyError` this could be caused by an expired token.
 So just refer back to step 3 in local setup, and generate a new token!